garrettsutula/simple-swagger-codegen/README.md

 ```

 #### Custom Mustache Variables
-You can also pass in your own variables for the mustache templates by adding a `mustache` object:
+You can also pass in your own variables for the mustache templates by adding a `customParams` object:

 ```javascript
 var source = codegen.getCode({